 Our journey through the best Tech Events

-If you’re following us on social media, you might be wondering why we’ve been traveling so much lately.
+If you’re following us on social media, you might be wondering why we’ve been travelling so much lately.
 In October 2018, we started our journey as part of the project “3.3.3.
 SME Support in the Promotion of Product Brands - Go to Brand” from The Intelligent Development Program 2014-2020, launched by the European Development Fund.

 We have landed in 5 different countries, 3 different continents, 7 fairs, and we still have some trips scheduled.
 Sounds nice, right?
 We had fun, enjoyed different cultures, but we also dived into the business culture and tech events.
 The goal of the program is to promote Startup Development House on an international stage.
 Would you like to become a part of our trips?
 Let’s get you through our journey and learnings from the best tech events!